charlesinwald/dao_voting/README.md

 Ganache: [Download and Install](https://www.trufflesuite.com/ganache)

+Replace credentials in .env with your own from [Infura](https://infura.io)

 ## Installation Steps

 First, clone the repository to your local machine.
 Open your terminal and run: